SpoqenAI/dashboard/memory-bank/progress.md

 6. **Multi-variant Testing**: Price points, offer structures, messaging

 The landing page is now production-ready with enterprise-level conversion optimization and analytics tracking.

+## ✅ COMPLETED: Automated VAPI Assistant Provisioning (July 2025)

+- Implemented a robust, idempotent system to provision a VAPI assistant for users upon email verification.
+- Added a `pending_vapi_provision` queue table and a Postgres trigger on `auth.users` for email verification events.
+- Deployed a Supabase Edge Function that polls the queue, provisions the assistant via the VAPI API, updates `user_settings.vapi_assistant_id`, and marks the row as processed or errored.
+- Tested the full flow: all test users with verified emails were processed, assistants were created, and no duplicates occurred.
+- All architectural and implementation decisions are documented in the memory bank.

+---